What Is Data Analysis? (With Examples)

 Data-driven decision-making, sometimes abbreviated to DDDM, can be defined as the process of making strategic business decisions based on facts, data, and metrics instead of intuition, emotion, or observation.

 Just about any business or organisation can use data analytics to help inform their decisions and boost their performance.
-Some of the most successful companies across a range of industries—from Amazon and Netflix to Unilever and AstraZeneca—integrate data into their business plans to improve their overall business performance.
+Some of the most successful companies across various industries—from Amazon and Netflix to Reliance Industries and HDFC Bank—integrate data into their business plans to improve their overall business performance.

 Data analysis makes use of a range of analysis tools and technologies.
-Some of the top skills for data analysts include SQL, data visualisation, statistical programming languages (like R and Python), machine learning, and spreadsheets.
+Some top skills for data analysts include structured query language (SQL), data visualisation, statistical programming languages (like R and Python), machine learning, and spreadsheets.

-Data from Glassdoor indicates that the average salary for a data analyst in the UK is £38,070 as of July 2023 [2].
-How much you make will depend on factors like your qualifications, experience, and location.
+According to Glassdoor, the average salary for a data analyst in India is ₹5,80,500 2.
+The salary range is typically between ₹3L and ₹12L.

 If you’re interested in a career in the high-growth field of data analytics, you can begin building job-ready skills with the Google Data Analytics Professional Certificate.
-Prepare yourself for an entry-level job as you learn from Google employees—no experience or degree required.
-Once you finish, you can apply directly to a number of UK employers, or even for remote positions globally, such as Google.
+Prepare yourself for an entry-level job as you learn from Google employees—no experience or degree is required.

 Editorial Team